JasonGartner/SOSplugin/README.md

 ### It is an overlay for the video game Rocket League that uses a third party plugin to read real time data from the game so it can be manipulated and displayed.

+#Files named Overlay_BO#_#s are the newest version of the overlay.
+Files named OverlayBO#NewCOlor#s is the older version

 #### Tracks:
 Player Score <br />
 Player Goals <br />